fstromback/mymake/README.md

 ### Windows

 Check out the latest version of mymake using the git client you are using.
-Then re-compile mymake, either using `compile.bat`, or by using mymake: `mm release -f`.
-If you are using mymake, remember that the resulting binary is in the release-directory.
+Then re-compile mymake using `setup.exe` again, making sure to specify the same installation path as last time.

 ## Usage